conan-io/docs/devops/backup_sources/sources_backup.rst

    See :ref:`the packages list feature<examples_commands_pkglists>` for a way to only upload the packages that have been built

-If the need to upload backups for sources not associated with any package, or for packages that are already in the remote and thus would be skipped in the upload arises, the :command:`conan cache backup-upload` command addresses this use-case.
+In case there's a need to upload backups for sources not linked to any package, or for packages that are already on the remote and would therefore be skipped during upload, the :command:`conan cache backup-upload` command can be used to address this scenario.

 .. _backup_sources_setup_remote: